manudelu/ws_uspace_control_room/README.md

 <details>

 <summary><strong>Step5 - Install Micro XRCE-DDS Agent (Required for PX4 ↔ ROS 2 Bridge)</strong></summary>

+PX4 internally uses uORB for its messaging architecture, but to communicate with ROS 2, which uses FastDDS, a bridge is required.
+The Micro XRCE-DDS Agent acts as this bridge by translating PX4’s uORB messages into XRCE-DDS packets that are compatible with ROS 2 topics.
+PX4 includes a lightweight Micro XRCE-DDS client, and when the agent is running, it establishes a session that exposes PX4 telemetry and accepts ROS 2 offboard control messages.
+Without this component, ROS 2 nodes would not be able to interact with PX4 in real time.

 *1. Clone and Build the Agent*
 ```bash